 Just Us Two TravelEuropean City Breaks & Faraway Destinations

-Home » Planning a surprise three-day trip to Rome, with itinerary
+Home » Awesome ideas for planning a surprise trip to Rome, Italy

-Planning a surprise three-day trip to Rome, with itinerary
+Awesome ideas for planning a surprise trip to Rome, Italy

 Our site contains affiliate links, either as an advert or clickable link.
 We receive a small commission if you choose to purchase through the links we provide, this is at NO extra cost to you, but it does help us keep the lights on and means we can keep sharing more of our adventures with you, thank you.

 In 2017, it was Jason’s 40th birthday.
-He wasn’t really up for celebrating the big ‘four zero’ but the year before I had an idea, maybe I could surprise him with a trip somewhere?
-Would I be able to keep it a secret for a whole year?
-If you are planning a surprise three-day trip to Rome or anywhere else, read on to see how I did.
+He wasn’t really up for celebrating the big ‘four zero’, but the year before I had an idea that maybe I could surprise him with a trip somewhere?
+Would I be able to keep it a secret for an entire year?
+If you are planning a surprise trip to Rome or anywhere else, read on to see how I did.

 PLANNING THE SURPRISE & THE BIG REVEAL